pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/backup/backup_github.markdown

 More information on the layout of the file can be found in the [.gitignore manual](https://git-scm.com/docs/gitignore).

-### Step 3: Preparing your Home Assistant directory for GitHub
+### Step 3: Preparing your Open Peer Power directory for GitHub

-In your Home Assistant directory, type the following commands as the Home Assistant user, replacing the email address and name with your information:
+In your Open Peer Power directory, type the following commands as the Open Peer Power user, replacing the email address and name with your information:

 ```bash
 git init